shaneschnell/Intro-Intersight-Powershell/Examples/CpuUsageReport/README.md

 # CPU Usage Report
-This report gathers the Average CPU Usage over the past month for all powered on servers that are using IMM
+This report gathers the Average CPU Usage and Maximum CPU Usage over desired time range for all powered on servers that are using IMM

 It will export a xlsx file in the downloads directory.